The Étang d'Araing Refuge as seen from the Anglade car park

 Description of the walk

 From Castillon-en-Couserans, head up the D4.
-Pass Bonac and Sentein, its cemetery, two roads on the right, and turn right onto the third road along the Isard towards Frechendech.
+Pass Bonac and Sentein, its cemetery, two roads on the right, and take the third road on the right up along the Isard towards Frechendech.
 Then turn right at the first footbridge over the Isard.
 If this car park is full, continue along the road and park there, after the bridge.

 (S/E) From the hikers’ car park, set off again at the bend and look out for signposts on the left, opposite a picnic area on a terrace near a building.